mt-village/nagare/README.md

 # nagare
-fluent interface for java
+fluent interface for java.
-nagare means flow
+"nagare" means "flow"
+support only java8
+depends on commons-lang3